NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     account is located in the Research OU.
 GPO Beta is configured with the No Override setting.
 OU Research is configured with the Block Inheritance setting.
-If the same setting is configured differently in GPOs Alpha, Beta, Gamma, and Delta, which GPO’s version of this setting will apply to the computer?
+If the same setting is configured differently in GPOs Alpha, Beta, Gamma, and Delta, which GPO's version of this setting will apply to the computer?

     a.
 Alpha